Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ### pHConstant

-basic information about the solvent used
+Information about the pH value in the system, if the pH is constant over the course of the reaction.

 - __pH__
   - Type: posfloat